dknoern/testdata/README.md

 ## Push dataset to Salesforce environment

-Once saved, the dataset can be pushed to a salesforce environment.
+Once saved, the dataset can be pushed to a Salesforce environment.

 ```
 node testctl.js push dataset <DATASET> <ENVIRONMENT>